anharrington/handsonpython/rstP/boolean.rst

 which sets ``color`` to the value of ``defaultColor`` if the user enters an empty string.

-Again, this may be useful to experienced programmers.
-The syntax can certainly cause difficult bugs, particularly for beginners!
+Again, this may be useful to experienced programmers, bhe syntax can certainly cause difficult bugs, particularly for beginners!

 The ``not`` operator always produces a result of type bool.